 Wouldn’t we all like to like to know what is going to happen!
 Even better, what about the days that we are going to be luckier!
 Luckydays.tv software says they offer that.
 This software is supposed to identify the days that a player will be personally lucky in a lottery.
-It doesn’t identify unlucky days or anything else that normal astrology charts provide.
-It pads this with a heap of testimonials which raised my eyebrows.
+It doesn’t identify unlucky days or anything else that standard astrology charts provide.
+It pads this with a heap of testimonials that raised my eyebrows.
 Let’s take a look at Luckydays.tv!

 Luckydays.tv Home Page

 On the main home page of Luckydays.tv, Adrian (the author of LuckyDays.tv) refers to the ‘Dave Gorman Important Astrology Experiment’ as a testament to how well this software works.
 On the show, Dave follows his horoscope for forty days, and his fraternal twin (twenty minutes younger) does not.
 This show aired on the BBC TV2 back in 2002.
 Adrian claims that Dave won money, and his twin brother did not base on betting on his lucky days.

 Astrology software has been available for a while.
 Luckydays.tv software only goes so far as to identify days that are particularly lucky for a player.
 Good astrology software goes a lot further.
 It would be pretty awful if you had a lucky day and won a jackpot, and the next was a very unlucky day, and you walked in front of a moving bus.
 If a player is going to go the astrology route, then go for the whole thing.

 I’m not going to go into a massive explanation of the different kinds of astrology charts and how they have been used to predict various events.
 In the western world, astrology takes into consideration your time and location of birth and compares it to the positions of the sun, moon, and other planetary objects.
 The goal is to identify aspects of a person’s personality and predict future events.

 Your Numbers But the Stars Didn’t Say Lucky Day